Miriam-Hein/pands-project2021/README.md

 ```

 **Summary of all variables for Sepal Lenght/Width & Petal Length/Width**

+<ins>Histograms in Matplotlib:</ins> Wikipedia describs Histograms as an accurate graphical representation of the distribution of numerical data.
+The histogram was first introduced by Karl Pearson.
+Basically it consists of multiple bar graph added into one graph.
+To construct a histogram, it is required to define so called <i>bins</i> which is defined by the range of values devided by the entire range of values into a series of intervals.

 <p align="center">
 <img src = "PNG/Histogram_AllVariables.png" alt = "All Variables counted">